juanrivillas/Meta-analysis-parental-SEP-inflammation/README.md

 -Meta-Regression Analysis: Notebooks for exploring how study characteristics (e.g., sample size, publication year) might moderate the observed relationships.

 -Visualization: Scripts to generate informative visualizations of the meta-analysis results (forest plots, subgroup analyses).

+References
+This script to calculate power for a random-effects meta-analysis was based on https://journals.sagepub.com/doi/abs/10.3102/1076998609346961